 The Napa Valley Unified School District (NVUSD) collectively is the largest generator of discards in the City of Napa.
-Currently NVUSD is on an upward trajectory and is now over 50% waste diversion, with a goal to reach 75%.
+Currently NVUSD is on an upward trajectory and now diverts over 50% of waste, with a goal to reach 75%.
 All NVUSD schools offer recycling and compost collection in the cafeteria and bathrooms.
 The next step to implement is in classrooms – where paper towels, tissues and food scraps can be collected.

 Private schools are also requred to recycle and compost, and many in Napa are already doing a great job.
-If your school – public or private – does not have compost collection, or needs assistance to improve the recycling and composting program, please contact our school recycling specialist to schedule a waste assessment.
+If your school – public or private – does not have compost collection, or needs assistance to improve the recycling and composting program, please contact us to schedule a waste assessment.

 School recycling & composting FAQs: